Heritage Being proud of our rich local history.

-In association with the Le Roys Bush Management Committee we are planning a meeting with our Kaipatiki Local Board members and hopefully some Council experts for later this week.
-We hope that they will be able to answer questions as to what protection might be afforded to this arm of the beautiful Le Roys Bush.
-Also to tell us how the SEA (Significant Ecological Area) zoning for this block will protect the interests of neighbours and the environment.
+Many local residents want to see adequate protection for this arm of the beautiful Le Roys Bush, and the enforcement of the SEA (Significant Ecological Area) zoning for this block will protect the interests of neighbours and the environment.
 Not to mention the rare native green geckos that are breeding in this area.

 This property is for sale by Tender (unless sold prior) through Bayleys